 Title IX Advisor

-Choosing an attorney to occupy the role of an advisor through your school's Title IX processes outweighs the benefits of choosing anyone else to fulfill this role.
-Skilled attorney Joseph D. Lento has helped guide people in your shoes through their school's processes, and he can do the same for you.
-Contact him today for help.
+Choosing an attorney to occupy the role of an advisor through your school’s Title IX processes outweighs the benefits of choosing anyone else to fulfill this role.
+LLF National Law Firm’s Student Defense Team has helped guide people in your shoes through their school’s processes, and they can do the same for you.
+Contact us today for help.

-Title IX violations and Title IX charges can change an accused student's life if not defended against properly and as early as possible during the disciplinary process, and Joseph D. Lento has nearly a decade of experience passionately fighting for the future of his clients at universities and colleges throughout the nation.
-He does not settle for the easiest outcome, and instead, prioritizes his clients' needs and well-being.
-Joseph Lento is a licensed attorney in New Jersey and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a Title IX advisor to students facing disciplinary cases in Maryland and throughout the nation.
-Make certain your or your student's interests are protected - Joseph D. Lento can help.
+Title IX violations and Title IX charges can change an accused student’s life if not defended against properly and as early as possible during the disciplinary process, and LLF National Law Firm’s Student Defense Team has nearly a decade of experience passionately fighting for the future of their clients at universities and colleges throughout the nation.
+They do not settle for the easiest outcome, and instead, prioritize their clients’ needs and well-being.
+The LLF National Law Firm Team represents clients nationwide, and serves as Title IX advisors and educational consultants to students facing disciplinary cases in Maryland and throughout the nation.
+Make certain your or your student’s interests are protected – LLF National Law Firm can help.